Cloud9Trader/oanda-adapter/README.md

 * Manages pub/sub subscriptions to live prices and events.

-* Attempts reconnect id keep-alive connection is lost.
+* Attempts reconnect if keep-alive connection is lost.

 See also [Oanda Developer's API](http://developer.oanda.com/docs/).